zotonic/zotonic/doc/ref/modules/mod_admin_identity.rst

 .. include:: meta-mod_admin_identity.rst

 Provides "identity management" in the admin - for example the storage of usernames and passwords.

+It provides a user interface where you can create new users for the admin system.
+There is also an option to send these new users an e-mail with their password.

 Password Complexity Rules
 -------------------------